peterhinch/micropython-async/TUTORIAL.md

 A cancellable coro is instantiated from a normal coro `foo()` by means of `Cancellable(foo(5), 'foo')`.
 Note the passing of an argument to the coro.
 A coro can `await` such a task with `await Cancellable(foo(5), 'foo')`.
-Alternatively a cancellable task can be scheduled for execution with `loop.create_task(Cancellable(foo(5), 'foo').task)`
+Alternatively a cancellable task may be scheduled for execution with `loop.create_task(Cancellable(foo(5), 'foo').task)`.

-In either case the coro with the user-defined name 'foo' is cancelled with `Cancellable.cancel('foo')`.
+In either case the coro with the user-defined name 'foo' may be cancelled with `Cancellable.cancel('foo')`.
 The coro `foo` will receive the `CancelError` when it next runs.
 This means that in real time, and from the point of view of the coro which has cancelled it, cancellation may not be immediate.
 In some